LaTeX Real-Time Preview

 - Press

-Ctrl+K V (or Cmd+K V on macOS)
+Ctrl+K V (or Cmd+K V on macOS), or click the preview icon in the editor title bar

 - A preview panel opens to the right and updates in real-time